The FE 'HandyTools' subsystem

 The 'feHandyTools' download file and install instructions are below.

-That help file has details on install options and how-to information on setting 'defaults/preferences' options.
+That help file has details on installation options and 'how-to' information on setting 'defaults/preferences' options.

 Alternatively, for details on installation options and on 'defaults/preferences' options in several options files, see the 'feHandyTools' DESCRIPTION web page mentioned above.

 The GUI of a FE 'PlotQuik' utility

 for making Lines-and/or-Point Plots